List of Fremont Unified School District elementary schools: Forest Park Elementary School

 Forest Park Elementary School is an elementary school in Fremont, California, founded in 1993.
 It is located at 34400 Maybird Circle 94555.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Forest Park is part of the American Attendance area, and goes to American High School and Thornton Junior High School.
+Forest Park is part of the American Attendance area, and goes to American High School and Thornton middle School.

 The school does not have diversified demographic (81% students being Asians).
 Its boys basketball team is the area champions for 1999, 2000, 2009, 2010, and 2011.
 Its mascot is the Wolverine.

 Oliveira Elementary School

 Oliveira Elementary School is an elementary school in Fremont, California.
 It is located at 4180 Alder Ave 94536.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Oliveira is part of the American Attendance area, and goes to American High School and Thornton Junior High School.
+Oliveira is part of the American Attendance area, and goes to American High School and Thornton middle School.

 Patterson Elementary School

 Patterson Elementary School is an elementary school in Fremont, California.
 It is located at 35521 Cabrillo Drive 94536.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Patterson is part of the American Attendance area, and goes to American High School and Thornton Junior High School.
+Patterson is part of the American Attendance area, and goes to American High School and Thornton middle School.